gt-cs3220-23fall/cs3220-labs/lab2/README.md

 ## Part 1: Baseline Branch Predictor (60 points):

-[Zhifan: Added more detailed description for g-share predictor]

 In this part, you'll be implementing a baseline branch predictor and a branch target buffer for your RISC-V CPU.
 Here's a concise overview of the design:

 The baseline design adopts a G-share branch predictor (TODO: refer to the speicific slides page):